isomerpages/sportsg-sportcares/_initiatives/Communities of Care Grant.md

 ### Types of COC Grants

-&gt;__Starter Grant__
+__Starter Grant__
 This grant, based on a one-year funding timeline, aims to develop the capabilities of community-based organisations to deliver sport-based development programmes and increase engagement in the community.

 It is renewable yearly (up to a maximum of three years) and renewal assessment will be based on key performance indicators during past grant timelines.

-&gt;__Development Grant__
+__Development Grant__
-&gt;This grant will be based on a three-year funding timeline, with the funding quantum decreasing each year.
+This grant will be based on a three-year funding timeline, with the funding quantum decreasing each year.

-&gt; To ensure continuity after the initial grant timeline, we encourage potential grantees to bring on board corporate partners or donors who can work with them to provide longer term funding support.
+To ensure continuity after the initial grant timeline, we encourage potential grantees to bring on board corporate partners or donors who can work with them to provide longer term funding support..

 ### Our Key Focus Areas for COC Grants